pure-data/deken/developer/README.md

 `deken` will try to automatically generate an objectlist file for a package.
 It looks for all "*-help.pd" files in the library directory, and creates an entry in the objectlists for each.
-The short description is set to a generic one.
+The short description is taken from the `DESCRIPTION` comment in the `[pd META]` subpatch within the help-patch.
+If no DESCRIPTION comment can be found, a generic description is used.

 You can provide your own (manually maintained) objectlist file via the `--objects`  flag: